-Certificate in Labor Studies
+Certificate in Labor and Employment Relations

 Image

-About the Certificate in Labor Studies
+About the Certificate in Labor and Employment Relations

 A grade of ‘C’ or better is required for all courses.
 (C- is not acceptable).